dust-tt/llama-ssp/README.md

 #### Is it really the same quality?
 Speculative sampling returns different outputs than regular sampling
 They return different outputs because speculative sampling has inherent randomness.
 However, it is demonstrated in [the paper on which this repo is based](https://arxiv.org/pdf/2302.01318.pdf)  that using speculative sampling provides the same output probability distributions than regular sampling.

 The paper also performs experiments to show this on typical benchmarks.
+In this repo, [experiments on completing multiplications](#distribution-recovery) provide further empirical evidence that SSp completion and RSp completion are of similar quality.

 ## Try it yourself